prisma/prisma-engines/README.md

 - See `.envrc` for connection params.
 Override variables if different.
 MySQL and PostgreSQL needs to be running for tests to succeed.

 Then:

 ``` sh
 > cargo test
 ```

+### Query debug

+The queries can be logged by setting the `LOG_QUERIES` environment variable to any value.
+They'll be logged at the `INFO` level and are visible when having a logger in scope.
+If using [Tracing](https://github.com/tokio-rs/tracing), compiling Quaint with the `tracing-log` feature flag will parameterize the logged queries into a more suitable format for Tracing.